llmfc/quantum-feed-ai/README.md

 I want clear design with chat in focus, you can keep user's requests and responses it receives in browser's local storage.
 Also, emphasize to user the privacy is first, there's no KYC and that it's FREE.

 Make sure to include deployment files as well.
+- Style it a bit!
+I want nice CSS, to be almost exactly like ChatGPT.
+I know you're an artist, do something :D

+Also let customer select exact models: GPT 3.5, GPT 4.0, O1, LLama, Mistral, Gemini Flash 2.0, Gemini Pro 1.5 ...

 Check OUTPUT.md for the complete unaltered output.